 Solid waste sampling and preparation

-Solid waste samples to be submitted for analysis should represent the average moisture content of the waste.
-See Figure 3 for an illustration of a device for collecting solid waste.
+Solid waste samples submitted for analysis should represent the average moisture content of the waste.
+Figure 3 shows an illustration of a device for collecting solid waste.

 Collect and prepare the samples as follows:

-- Label a closable plastic sample bag to match the sample submittal form.
+- Label a closable plastic sample bag to match the sample submission form.

 - Place a 12- to 14-ounce sample in the sample bag.